 Not all the taxes and benefits mentioned in the previous section are simulated by EUROMOD.
 Some are entirely beyond its scope.
 Others are not possible to simulate accurately with the available data.
 They are included in the final output, but the rules governing them may not be changed by the model.
-Table 2.1 lists the main benefit categories, Table 2.2 the social insurance contributions and taxes.
+Table 2 lists the main benefit categories, Table 2 the social insurance contributions and taxes.

-Table 2.1 Simulation of benefits in EUROMOD [2014 - 2018]
+Table 1.
+Simulation of benefits in EUROMOD [2014 - 2017]

-Variable Treatment in EUROMOD Why not fully simulated? name(s) 2014 2015 2016 2017 2018 · Pensions poa, psu I I I I I No data on contribution history Unemployment benefits bun, byr I I I I I In the baseline simulation, UBs are taken from the data.
-Ordinary UB bun_s PS PS PS PS PS Simulation of UB and is Early retirement benefit byr_s PS PS PS PS PS implemented for new unemployed and is based on a number of assumptions.
+Variable Treatment in EUROMOD Why not fully simulated? name(s) 2014 2015 2016 2017 simulateu: Pensions poa, psu I I I I No data on contribution history Unemployment benefits bun, byr I Ι I I In the baseline simulation, UBs are taken from the data.
+Ordinary UB bun_s PS PS PS PS Simulation of UB and is Early retirement benefit byr_s PS PS PS PS implemented for new unemployed and is based on a number of assumptions.
 See below.
-Sickness & Disability benefits pdi, phl I I I I I No information on disability Family benefits Maternity leave bfapl I I I I I No data to simulate Child allowance bch_s S S S S S No information on disability: child Birth allowance bchba_s S S S S S allowance for disabled children not simulated Education related allowances bed Ι I I I I No data to simulate Social assistance Income support bsa_s S S S S S Simulation of IS is based on a number of assumptions Income support for elderly bsaoa_s S S S S S Simulation of IS for the elderly is based on a number of assumptions and switched OFF in the baseline Housing benefit bho I I I I I No data to simulate
+Sickness & Disability benefits Family benefits pdi, phl I Ι Ι I No information on disability Maternity leave bfapl I I I I No data to simulate Child allowance bch_s S S S S No information on disability: Birth allowance bchba_s S S S S child allowance for disabled children not simulated Education related allowances bed Ι I I I No data to simulate Social assistance Income support bsa_s S S S S Simulation of IS is based on a number of assumptions Income support for elderly bsaoa_s S S S S Simulation of IS for the elderly is based on a number of assumptions and switched OFF in the baseline Housing benefit bho I I I I No data to simulate

-Notes: "E": excluded from the model as it is neither included in the micro-data nor simulated;

-[&]quot;I": included in the micro-data but not simulated;

-[&]quot;PS" partially simulated as some of its relevant rules are not simulated;

-[&]quot;S" simulated although some minor or very specific rules may not be simulated.
+Notes: "-": policy did not exist in that year; "E": excluded from the model as it is neither included in the microdata nor simulated; "I": included in the microdata but not simulated; "PS" partially simulated as some of its relevant rules are not simulated; "S" simulated although some minor or very specific rules may not be simulated.

-Table 2.2 Simulation of taxes and social contributions in EUROMOD [2014 - 2018]
+Table 2.
+Simulation of taxes and social contributions in EUROMOD [2014 - 2017]

-Variable Treatn nent in I EUROM IOD Why not fully simulated?
+Variable Treatment in EUROMOD Why not fully simulated?

-name(s) 2014 2015 2016 2017 2018
+name(s) 2014 2015 2016 2017

+Social

-Social contributions
+contributions

-Employees tscee_s S S S S S
+Employees tscee_s S S S S

-Civil servants tscee_s S S S S S
+civil servants tscee_s S S S S

-Self-employed tscse_s S S S S S Calculations for self-employed are based on the number of assumptions
+self-employed tscse_s S S S S Calculations for self-employed are based on the number of assumptions

-Pensions tscpe_s S S S S S
+Pensions tscpe_s S S S S •

-Disability tscdb_s S S S S S
+Disability tscdb_s S S S S

-special contribution tsceesp_s S S S S S
+special contribution tsceesp_s S S S S

 Taxes

-Personal income tax tin_s S S S S S
+Personal income tax tin_s S S S S

-Real estate tinprtahm_s S S S S S
+Real estate tinprtahm_s S S S S

-Investment income tax tinkt_s S S S S S A uniform tax rate of 15% is assumed
+Investment income tax tinkt_s S S S S A uniform tax rate of 15% is assumed

-Property transactions - E E E E E No information available
+Property transactions - E E E E No information available

-Inheritance E E E E E No information available
+Inheritance - E E E E No information available

-VAT E E E E E No information available
+VAT - E E E E No information available

-Excise duties E E E E E No information available
+Excise duties - E E E E No information available

-Motor vehicle tax - E E E E E No information available
+Motor vehicle tax - Е E E E No information available